Kapelianovych/couchdb_dart/README.md

 ### API

-The connection to the database, along with authentication, is hadled via `CouchDbClient` for both web and server environments.
+The connection to the database, along with authentication, is handled via `CouchDbClient` for both web and server environments.

 Available three types of authentication: